slizzered/elegant-progressbars-for-a-more-civilized-age/README.md

 =============================================
 Because yay progress!

+Offers progressbars to be used in command-line applications, to give a little bit of eye-candy to the waiting user.

 This is a header-only library that will use C++11 features (some progressbars offer a legacy-variant, which is very nice of them).